-Both mentor and mentee are recommended to use the goals and objectives that the mentee had previously discussed and submitted to the department Chairperson at the annual faculty evaluation as the goals & objectives for this mentoring cycle.
+Both mentor and mentee are recommended to use the goals and objectives that the mentee had previously discussed and submitted to the department Chairperson at the annual faculty evaluation as the goals and objectives for this mentoring cycle.

-The Office of Faculty Affairs & Development will remind and assist both mentor and mentee in observing this essential requirement.
+The Office of Faculty Development will remind and assist both mentor and mentee in observing this essential requirement.

 Mentor will assist mentee in designing an action plan for each objective and support mentee navigating through difficult steps.
-The Office of Faculty Affairs & Development may provide instructions and support to both mentor and mentee should they request assistance.
+The Office of Faculty Development may provide instructions and support to both mentor and mentee should they request assistance.

 Mentor is expected to advise and assist his/her mentee in writing a proposal requesting additional support, or training to successfully accomplish goals and objectives.
-The Office of Faculty Affairs & Development will forward a copy of the mentor report to the Chair of the mentee's department and/or the Hispanic Center of Excellence (HCOE) for support.
+The Office of Faculty Development will forward a copy of the mentor report to the Chair of the mentee's department and/or the Hispanic Center of Excellence (HCOE) for support.

-At the end of the Phase II of mentoring, both mentor and mentee will inform, in writing, the Office of Faculty Affairs & Development about strength, challenges of the mentoring partnership as well as progresses and outcomes of previously delineated objectives.
+At the end of the Phase II of mentoring, both mentor and mentee will inform, in writing, the Office of Faculty Development about strength, challenges of the mentoring partnership as well as progresses and outcomes of previously delineated objectives.

-C. Phase III (Mar-Aug 2011)
+C. Phase III

-Mentee is expected and encouraged to discuss regularly with mentee about challenges in attaining goals & objectives; and they should focus on completing the goals and objectives described in the Faculty Mentoring Partnership Agreement and/or the mentee's Annual Faculty Evaluation.
-Mentor can recommend that the mentee to obtain additional mentoring, assistance or collaboration within and/or outside of the campus to complete timely and efficiently the goals and objectives.
+Mentee is expected and encouraged to discuss regularly with mentor about challenges in attaining goals and objectives; and they should focus on completing the goals and objectives described in the Faculty Mentoring Partnership Agreement and/or the mentee's Annual Faculty Evaluation.
+Mentor can recommend that the mentee obtain additional mentoring, assistance or collaboration within and/or outside of the campus to complete the goals and objectives in a timely and efficient manner.

 During Phase III, the faculty mentee is also encouraged to apply concepts of mentoring in advising or mentoring his/her trainee.
-It's assumed that students and resident are required to have faculty advisors.
+It's assumed that students and residents are required to have faculty advisors.

 Mentoring of the trainee should be started with the Trainee Mentoring Partnership Agreement.
-Similar to the goals of the IFFMP, trainee mentoring is also outcome-driven and objective-oriented.
-While maintaining confidentiality of the trainee mentoring relationship, to better serve his/her trainee, the faculty may discuss and seek advices from his/her mentor.
+Similar to the goals of the IFFMP, trainee mentoring is also outcomedriven and objective-oriented.
+While maintaining confidentiality of the trainee mentoring relationship, to better serve his/her trainee, the faculty may discuss and seek advice from his/her mentor.

 Toward the end of Phase III, each faculty mentor and mentee will complete a form to document their accomplishments, provide constructive feedback to each other and to the faculty mentoring program, and decide on the extension or termination of the mentoring relationship.
-A copy of this report will be sent to the Office of Faculty Affairs & Development by July 1st.

-In August, the Office of Faculty Affairs & Development will conduct a ceremony to celebrate the completion of the annual IFMP, select the recipients of the Mentor of the Year, and the Mentee of the Year awards, and introduce participants of the next IFMP.
+After 12 months of partnership/mentoring, the Office of Faculty Development will conduct a ceremony to celebrate the completion of the annual IFMP, select the recipients of the Mentor of the Year and Mentee of the Year awards, and introduce participants of the next IFMP.